Please Touch the Art

 There are 52 pieces of art in this exhibition.
 As you navigate this exhibition, you are encouraged to take your time with each work of art.
 Many of the pieces tap into multiple senses including sight, touch, sound, and even smell!
 See how many senses you can engage with each piece.
 Also included in this exhibition is a humanities exhibit presenting a History of Blind Accessibility in the Arts.
 Please proceed up to the third floor after experiencing the artwork to experience a selection of artifacts and imagery related to over a century of innovation, adaptation, and inclusion.

 Please Touch the Art invites sighted and visually impaired visitors to go beyond looking at artwork and encourages them to use their sense of touch to experience each piece.
 The exhibit addresses issues about the nature of aesthetic appreciation and perception of art.
-It also provides an inclusive and accessible experience for all visitors with the use of braille and large print gallery guides, audio guides, tactile maps, and navigational tools.
+It also provides an inclusive and accessible experience for all visitors with the use of braille and large print gallery guides, audio guides, tactile maps, and navigational tools (preview/download ahead of time via the links below).

 A message from our Curator: